-Adding Ecobee smart sensors is a great way to ensure that you have balanced temperatures throughout your home.
-Install them in rooms that run too cold or too hot and access the readings remotely with the web portal or the companion app.
+Adding Ecobee smart sensors is a great way to ensure that you have balanced temperatures throughout your home to ensure loved-ones and care-recipients are comfortable regardless of where they are in the home .
+Install sensors in rooms that run too cold or too hot and access the readings remotely with the web portal or the companion app.

 Ecobee smart sensors are compatible with smart thermostat with voice control, Ecobee 3, Ecobee3 Lite and Ecobee4.
 If you decide to upgrade thermostats, you can easily unpair these sensors and pair them to the new thermostat.

 Occupancy and Temperature Detection:

 Not only do Ecobee smart sensors detect temperature, but they also act as motion sensors so they can tell when a care-recipient is in the room.
 The motion sensors are passive infrared sensors.
 This means they use infrared radiation your body gives off as a means of detecting occupancy/motion, and therefore function regardless of light or dark.

 Another important thing to note is that occupancy detection is based on a person’s continued presence within the Ecobee smart sensor’s viewing angle – not merely motion detection.
 In other words, the more time one spends in front of the sensor, the more weight the thermostat assigns to that sensor’s readings.